Senior Software Engineer III, Audere

 Fellowship awarded to support work towards a PhD in Molecular and Cell Biology at University of California, Berkeley

-HANA LEE is a postdoctoral fellow at the University of Chicago joining a research group that studies plant-pathogen interactions.
-In particular, Hana is interested in investigating how the genetic background of a host plant may affect the profile of microbial communities that infect it.
+Hana Lee is a software engineer, seeking to solve interesting problems through code.
+Previously, she was a postdoctoral fellow at the University of Chicago where she studied plant-pathogen interactions.
+In particular, Hana investigated how the genetic background of a host plant may affect the profile of microbial communities that infect it.

 Hana was born in Korea.
 She and her family are naturalized citizens; they reside in Rego Park, NY.